A Brief History of the 58th Special Operations Wing

 In addition to training at Kirtland AFB, the 58 SOW also oversees UH-1H specialized undergraduate pilot training-helicopter (SUPT-H) at Fort Rucker, Alabama.
 The first Air Force SUPT-H students began attending Army sponsored helicopter pilot training at Fort Rucker in 1971.
 From 1971 to 2004, SUPT-H at Fort Rucker primarily operated as an Army owned and controlled program.
 In 2004, while the training remained at Fort Rucker, the Air Force assumed ownership/responsibility for conducting Air Force SUPT-H and the first "All-Blue" SUPT-H class graduated in 2005.

 Members of the 58 SOW will continue serving at the leading edge of technology, training and development.
-As the Air Force's premier special operations aircrew training wing, the 58 SOW will train America's best in tilt-rotor aircraft--the CV-22.
-The wing received the Air Force's first operational CV-22 Osprey on 20 March 2006, with the first class scheduled to report in February 2007.
-In the near future the 58 SOW will continue to train world class rescue aircrews in the next-generation aircraft, the as-yet undetermined CSAR-X.
+As the Air Force's premier special operations aircrew training wing, the 58 SOW trains America's best in tilt-rotor aircraft - the CV- 22.
+The wing received the Air Force's first operational CV - 22 Osprey on 20 March 2006, and the first class graduated in 2007.
+The first HC/MC - 130Js arrived in the fall of 2011, and the Air Force survival school became the responsibility of the 58 SOW when the 336th Training Group at Fairchild AFB in Washington was assigned.
+In the near future, the 58 Sow will train world class rescue aircrews in the next-generation aircraft, the as-yet undetermined CSAR-X.